Houston (actress)

-Kimberly Halsey, known professionally as Houston, is an American pornographic actress.
+Kimberly Halsey, (born March 24, 1969) known professionally as Houston, is an American pornographic actress.
 She was inducted into the AVN Hall of Fame in 2004 and into the XRCO Hall of Fame in 2015.
 Houston once held the gangbang record by having sex 620 times over the course of 8 hours.

 Career

 Houston is known for her work in Metro's The World's Biggest Gangbang 3: The Houston 620 (1999), a movie in which she reportedly had sex with over 620 men without interruption on February 6, 1999.
 A 1999 Salon article about that day described her as "A surgically enhanced cartoon bombshell... [who] looks like the love child of Jessica Rabbit and Bart Simpson."

 In 2012, Houston returned to the adult film industry after a ten-year hiatus and performed in her first comeback scene with Keiran Lee for Brazzers in a scene titled "Sex Games".

 Music videos

 In 2000, Houston appeared on VH-1's Porn to Rock documentary, which chronicled the efforts of various adult industry actors attempting to make the crossover to mainstream careers in various rock and roll endeavors.
 During the next few years, Houston appeared in cameo roles in various rock/rap videos, notably for bands such as Kottonmouth Kings ("Bump") and Sum 41 ("The Hell Song").
 She released her first single, "What Do You Want From Me?" in late 2003 and made a subsequent musical performance at the House of Blues in Los Angeles.